visortelle/dekaf.io/site/docs/licensing-and-billing.md

 - **Dekaf Free** - edition with a limited feature set.

 - **Dekaf for Teams** - subscription-based edition with clear pricing that fits small to medium-size companies and individuals.
-  You pay for each Pulsar instance up to 5 instances.
-After reaching this number of instances, we recommend you to [contact us](/support) and negotiate switching to the Enterprise plan.

 - **Dekaf Enterprise** - the most feature-rich edition with premium support for large companies with negotiable price.